usaid-cs/yesterday-i-learned/investing.md

 ### When

-* Property value is linked to to bonds value, and is inversely correlated to the central bank interest rate. [*If the government lowers the central bank interest rate to boost the economy because it has to, it will also lower the bar for people to buy homes, making their prices go higher.*](https://www.investopedia.com/articles/mortgages-real-estate/08/interest-rates-affect-property-values.asp)
+* Property value is linked to to bonds value, and is inver1sely correlated to the central bank interest rate. [*If the government lowers the central bank interest rate to boost the economy because it has to, it will also lower the bar for people to buy homes, making their prices go higher.*](https://www.investopedia.com/articles/mortgages-real-estate/08/interest-rates-affect-property-values.asp)
 * In a bullish market, where you expect the price to go up, buy what you can, sooner rather than later.
 (Sounds obvious, right?
 If it's that easy to tell if the price will go up, then the price is always going to go up.)

 ### Where